RafDingo/Maths40/README.md

 👋 Hey!
 Welcome to our project repo.
 ## 📚 Dataset ##
 ### Brief description of dataset ###
+Maths40 draws its work from the exoPlanet dataset.
+This dataset conatins various properties of planets outside of our own solar system.
 ### Columns ###
 * sy_snum:        Number of Stars
 * sy_pnum:        Number of Planets